Ginger Brooks Takahashi

 Ginger Brooks Takahashi (born July 26, 1977) is an American artist based in Brooklyn, New York, and North Braddock, Pennsylvania.
 A self-identified “punk,” Takahashi grew up in Oregon.
 She co-founded the feminist genderqueer collective and journal LTTR and the Mobilivre project, a touring exhibition and library.
-She was also a member of MEN (band).
-Her work consists of a collaborative project-based practice.
-Takahashi is currently an adjunct professor of Art at Carnegie Mellon University.
+Takahashi was also a member of the band MEN.
+Her work consists of a collaborative project-based practice, and one of her most notable works is An Army of Lovers Cannot Fail (2004–2013), a series of quilting forums.

+Takahashi is currently an adjunct professor of art at Carnegie Mellon University.

 Education

 Takahashi received her BA from Oberlin College in 1999.
 She participated in the Independent Study Program at the Whitney Museum of American Art in 2007 and was a resident artist of Smack Mellon from 2008 to 2009.